tendermint/tendermint/spec/abci/abci.md

     set proposed by tendermint (ie. in the genesis file), or if it wants to use a different one (perhaps computed based on some application specific information in the genesis file).
+  - The returned `AppHash` must match the hash specified in the genesis file, and will be recorded in the initial genesis block.

 ### Query